The Market Reality

 3. Enterprise SaaS Vendors:

-• Mid-to-large-scale enterprises often demand dedicated environments for reliability, SLAs, and security.
+• Mid-to-large-scale enterprises demand dedicated environments for reliability, SLAs, and security.
 CNAP appeals to developers targeting these enterprise customers who require white-labeled environments or bespoke setups.

-4. Developers Scaling Beyond Shared Infra:
+4. Developers Scaling Beyond Shared Infrastructure:

-5. Cost Predictability for Multi-Tenant Apps:
+5. Cost Predictability for Multi-Tenant Applications:

 6. Developers Lacking Infrastructure Expertise: